-For a practical understanding of this concept, let’s look at a scenario where droit de suite doesn’t and does apply.
+For a practical understanding of this concept, let's look at a scenario where droit de suite does not apply and where it does.

 - Early in her career, an artist sells a painting for $1,000.
-Many years later, as an established artist, that same work is resold for $25,000.
-Under the copyright laws in most countries outside the European Union (EU) borders, the seller of the painting pockets that extra $24,000 and pats himself on the back for having made such a good investment all those years ago, while the artist — the creator of the work — receives nothing.
+Many years later, with the artist now established, that same work is resold for $25,000.
+Under the copyright laws in most countries outside the European Union (EU) borders, the seller of the painting pockets that extra $24,000 and pats themselves on the back for having made such a good investment all those years ago, while the artist — the creator of the work — receives nothing.

-- In the same scenario in a country where droit de suite applies, the artist could be entitled to receive a percentage of the resale value.
+- In the same scenario in a country where this right applies, the artist could be entitled to receive a percentage of the resale value.

 You may also be interested in our article Moral Rights in U.S. Copyright Law.

 In practice, however, the administration of droit de suite resale royalties isn't so straightforward.
 Opponents of it point to a number of complicating factors when arguing against the introduction of the right into intellectual property law.